zeha/puppet-solr/README.md

 Installs and configures apache solr and runs the embedded jetty service. http://lucene.apache.org/solr/

-Originally, this module supported solr 4.x.x.
-However, version 0.3.0 has been upgradted to work with solar 5.x and no longer supports 4.x
+Originally, this module supported solr 4.x.
+However, version 0.3.0 has been upgraded to work with solar 5.x and no longer supports 4.x
 So if you want to use solr 4.x, than please continue to use 0.2.2.

 ## Module Description